WBBSE Solutions For Class 8 Maths Arithmetic Chapter 2 Pictograph And Pie Chart

 A pie chart is a pictorial representation of the numerical data by non-intersecting adjacent sectors of a circle such that the area of each sector is proportional to the magnitude of the data represented by the sector.
 The pie chart is very useful to express the relationships among different parts of data and also the relation between the whole data and a part of it.

 In the pie chart to express the whole data, a complete circle is used.
-This circle is subdivided into sectors by radii in such a manner that the areas of different sectors are proportional to the values of the corresponding component parts of data.
+This circle is subdivided into sectors by radii in such a manner that the areas of different sectors are proportional to the values of the corresponding parts of data.
 Thus pie charts are very useful to show percentage breakdowns.
 For example, pie charts can depict various percentage shares of students of a school who like various activities like singing, dancing, recitation, drama, etc.

 Example 1